-This apprenticeship will be retired from 10 October 2024.
+This apprenticeship is retired.
 Current apprentices will be able to complete their programme.
-Employers who wish to start new apprentices should consider using
+Employers who wish to start new apprentices should use

 ST1330 Power industry overhead linesperson